How To Stop Spending Like You Are Rich

 Top Ten Ways to Stop Spending Like a Millionaire:

-1. Stay out of the mall – I have to admit, at times when I go to a mall I become all googly eyed at the precisely pieced together window displays!
+I have to admit, at times when I go to a mall I become all googly-eyed at the precisely pieced together window displays!
 Shoes, purses, clothes….
 Oh My!
 It is hard to resist that Impulse Buy!
 However, by simply staying out of the mall, I don’t buy anything or I’m not tempted to go back later to spend our hard-earned money.

 Suggested Reading: Ebates Review